totoberni/Raspi-Motion-Sensor/README.md

 Medium

 ## Prerequisites:
-1 PIR (Passive InfraRed) sensor
-1 Raspberry Pi Pico
+- Raspberry Pi Pico board
+- One PIR Sensor
+- One 5mm LED
+- One 220 ohm resistor
-1 Breadboard
+- Breadboard
-4 cables
+- Connecting Wires

 ## Description:
 The task is to build a motion sensor by implementing a MicroPython script on the Raspberry Pi Pico.
 The script will use the PIR to detect movement and will light a let!